 Transaction fees for taking payment by card are around 1.75%, which is cheaper than most of the card terminal operators.

-The price of the EPOS system may seem expensive, but the average price for a traditional cash register is around £300.
-If you want a card terminal from one of the main providers like Barclaycard or World Pay, that’s another £20 per month.
+The price of the EPOS system may seem expensive, but the average for a traditional cash register is around £300.
+If you want a card terminal from one of the main providers like Barclaycard or World Pay, that’s another £20 per month at least.
 Then there’s the time wasted in having to print till rolls off and record them in a book or spreadsheet.
 So, after the initial investment of under £800, you’ll start to see the benefit soon after.

 3. Use an expenses capture app